Skip to main content

 Targeted Therapy

 Targeted therapy uses drugs or other agents to attack specific types of cancer cells.
 PARP inhibitors are a type of targeted therapy that can stop a cancer cell from repairing its damaged DNA, causing the cell to die.
 Cancers in people who have certain mutations in the BRCA genes are considered particularly susceptible to PARP inhibitors.
-That’s because BRCA genes are involved in the repair of some types of DNA damage, so cancers with BRCA gene alterations already have defects in DNA repair.
+That’s because BRCA genes are involved in the repair of some types of DNA damage, so cancers with alterations in these genes already have defects in DNA repair.

 The use of PARP inhibitors has transformed treatment for people with advanced epithelial ovarian cancer who have harmful mutations in a BRCA gene.
 Since the 2014 approval of olaparib (Lynparza), the first PARP inhibitor to be approved, the number of PARP inhibitors has grown and their uses for people with ovarian cancer have expanded.
 Now researchers are studying the benefits of combining PARP inhibitors with other drugs.